umangasu/ica-8-testing/README.md

 To execute the program:
 1. Run the main() in urinals.java
-2. Provide mode of input as "keyboard" or "file"
-3. Provide the path where the urinal.dat exists
+2. Provide the path where the urinal.dat exists

 To execute all test cases in one go: